CGRC RACING RULES

 Prize money / other prizes:

-The level of prize money for CGRC competitions is the promoters duty.
+The level of prize money for CGRC competitions is the promoters duty (min. fund is summe of all entry fees).
 The prize money shall be paid after the race, during the honoration of the greyhounds.
-Beside of the prize money each winner of the European Championship shall get a winners jacket printed on with "Name of Race, Year, place" (e.g. European Champion, 280m, 1997, track name).
-For other CGRC competitions it is precribed to distribute winners jackets.
+Beside of the prize money each winner shall get a winners jacket printed on with "Name of Race, Year,place" (e.g. European Champion, 280m, 1997, (track name).

 Any liability of the CGRC, the promoter or it's officials or any persons in charge of the promoter for accidents occuring to any persons or greyhounds during a competition is excluded.